wiktorszczepanik/otodom-web-scraper/README.md

 # otodom-web-scraper
 ## Web scraper for Otodom.pl
 Bot is written in Python.
 The main library used in this project is Sellenium.
 Scraper collects estates data to SQLite database.
 Database files are located in db directory.
+The **.db** file and all the tables in it are created automatically based on the selected filters.

 ![alt text](additional/img/sql_schema01.png?raw=true)
-*database schema*
+*example database schema*

 ### Setup
 Filters and other key information’s are implemented by **.json** file in the filters directory.
 Modifying this file will affect selected filters on the website page.
 Filters directory may also contain more filter files.